AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/IsChoiceForOneElement.md

 XmlSchemaManager.IsChoiceForOneElement Method
 =============================================
-AutomationML 2.1 APIDetermines if the schema defines a choice of only one element for the provided schema element.
+Determines if the schema defines a choice of only one element for the provided schema element.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)